-These savory–sweet snacks—stuffed with chestnuts, adzuki beans and sesame—are a popular treat in South Korea.
+These savory–sweet snacks—stuffed with chestnuts, adzuki beans, and sesame—are a popular treat in South Korea.
+This recipe comes from chef David Kang.

 - 2 1⁄2 cups rice flour